jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 ### 6C Application of Evidence Amendment Act 1980
 [Repealed]

-### 7 Law relating to restraint of trade and breaches of confidence not affected
+### 7 Relationship with law on restraint of trade
 (1) Nothing in this Act limits or affects any rule of law relating to restraint of trade not inconsistent with any of the provisions of this Act.
-(2) Nothing in this Act limits or affects any rule of law relating to breaches of confidence.
+(2)
-(3) No rule of law referred to in subsection (1) or subsection (2) affects the interpretation of any of the provisions of this Act.
+(3) No rule of law referred to in subsection (1) affects the interpretation of any of the provisions of this Act.

 ## Part 1 — The Commerce Commission